 The standard ISA must be opened in your own name.
 However, some banks and building societies do provide Junior ISAs for children.

-A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to the allowance of £4,128 for the tax year 6 April 2017 - 5 April 2018.
+A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to an annual allowance of £4,128 for the tax year 6 April 2017 - 5 April 2018.
+The annual allowance will be £4,260 for the tax year 6 April 2018 - 5 April 2019.
 For children under 16, the account has to be managed by a parent (or someone with parental responsibility).
 Children over 16 can choose to hold both a Junior ISA and a standard Cash ISA in their own name.
 When the child turns 18, the Junior ISA turns into a standard Cash ISA and they will be able to access their funds.

 Did you know?

-Tax-free – is the contractual rate of interest payable where interest is exempt from income tax.
+Tax-free – is the contractual status of interest payable where interest is exempt from income tax.

 Stocks and Shares – please remember the value of investments in a Stocks and Shares ISA may fall as well as rise and is not guaranteed.
 You could get back less than you invest.